I've spent several hours reading articles about how Pete Sampras hits his

 serves.
 Here is the link to the articles and a wonderful instructional

-website for tennis. http://tennisone.com/lessonshome.html#Serve
+website for tennis. http://tennisone.com/lessonshome.html#Serve There were

 several main points of interest.
 First of all Pete Sampras is considered to